wttech/AEM-Code-Templates/README.md

   * OS: `~/Library/Preferences/<product name><version number>/templates`

-2. Download the *widgets.xml* file from [the repository](https://github.com/Cognifide/AEM-Code-Templates/blob/master/IntelliJ/widgets.xml)
+2. Download the **.xml* containing templates definition file from the repository

 * Restart your IDE

 #### Eclipse

-1. Download the *templates.xml* file from [the repository](https://github.com/Cognifide/AEM-Code-Templates/blob/master/Eclipse/templates.xml)
+1. Download the **.xml* containing templates definition file from the repository

 * Open your IDE